Home Equity Loan Rates for February 2025

 callout-icon

 Second mortgage interest charges may be tax deductible if the funds are used for home improvements.
-In order to deduct that interest, you’ll have to itemize your deductions when you do your taxes and take the home mortgage interest deduction.
+In order to deduct that interest, you’ll have to itemize your deductions when you file your taxes and take the home mortgage interest deduction.

 Pros